Civil Engineering (CE)

 CE 8330.
 Advanced Finite Element Analysis.
 3 Credits.

 Review of variational formulation of the finite element method.
 Formulation of various continuum and structural elements.
 Application to static and dynamic problems in elasticity, plasticity, large deflection, and instability in plates and shells.
 Recent developments in finite element methods.
-Same as MAE 6288.
-Prerequisite: CE 6206, 6210; or MAE 6210, MAE 6286.
+Prerequisites: CE 6206 and 6210; or MAE 6210 and MAE 6286.
+(Same as MAE 6288) (Fall and spring, Every Year).

 CE 8350.
 Sedimentation Engineering.
 3 Credits.

 Problems of erosion and sedimentation.
 Properties of sediment.
 Initiation of motion.
 Suspension of sediment and sediment discharge theories.
 Sedimentation measurements.
 Economic and legal aspects.
-Prerequisite: CE 6601 or approval of department.
+Prerequisites: CE 6601 or permission of the department.
+(Fall and spring, Every Year).

 CE 8351.
 Mechanics of Alluvial Channels.
 3 Credits.

 Physical processes in drainage basins and channels.
 Channel forms and bed forms.
 Hydraulics and sediment transport in alluvial channels.
 Design of stable channels.
 Qualitative and quantitative response of rivers.
 Channel stabilization, navigation channels.
 Case studies including environmental impacts.
-Prerequisite: CE 6601 or approval of department.
+Prerequisites: CE 6601 or permission of the department.
+(Fall and spring, Every Year).

 CE 8352.
 Advanced Hydraulics.
 3 Credits.

 Theory of unsteady flow.
 Diffusion and dispersion through pipes and open channels.
 Numerical solutions using finite element and finite difference methods.
-Prerequisite: CE 6601 or approval of department.
+Prerequisites: CE 6601 or permission of the department.
+(Fall and spring, Every Year).

 CE 8370.
 Intelligent Systems Theory and Applications.
 3 Credits.